Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Assessing impact of variance correction

 \section{Assessing impact of variance correction}

-In Section 3 of the manuscript we detailed our approach to variance estimation which entailed an approximation to the variance of interest, plus a correction that attempts to eliminate anti-conservative variances induced by error in the initial variance estimate.
-Here, we summarize the impact of this correction on estimation across all scenarios looked at in the paper.
-Figure \ref{fig:approximation} shows the ratio of the estimated to true standard errors when only the approximate variance is used, as well as the ratio when the correction is applied on top of the initial variance estimate.
+In Section 3 of the manuscript we detailed our approach to variance estimation which entailed an approximation to the variance of interest, plus a correction that attempts to eliminate anti-conservative variances induced by error in the na\"ive variance.
+Here, we summarize the impact of this correction on estimation across all scenarios looked at in the paper. \ref{fig:approximation} shows the ratio of the estimated to true standard errors when only the approximate variance is used, as well as the ratio when the correction is applied on top of the na\"ive variance.
 We see that in some scenarios, such as the misspecification scenarios that were low-dimensional, the approximate variance is quite good and is close to achieving a ratio of 1.
 In other scenarios, such as the nonlinear simulation from the paper or the third appendix simulation, the approximation is nowhere near the correct variance, achieving a ratio below 0.4.
 Importantly though, the correction brings these variances up to a ratio close to, or above, 1 in nearly all scenarios.
 When the approximation is already doing quite well such as the misspecification scenarios, the correction only adds a small amount as the initial variance is already adequate.
-In scenarios where the approximation is poor, the variance correction dramatically increases the variance estimate to the correct levels.
+In scenarios where the approximation is poor, the variance correction dramatically increases the variance estimator to the correct levels.
+This shows that even though the approximate variance is asymptotically justified when both models are correctly specified, it is crucial to include the correction term which can fix inference in finite samples or when one model is misspecified.